somework/p2p-path-finder/docs/api/index.md

 Searches for the best conversion paths from the configured spend asset to the target asset.

 Guard limit breaches are reported through the returned {@see SearchOutcome::guardLimits()}
 metadata.
-Inspect the {@see GuardLimitStatus} via helpers like {@see GuardLimitStatus::anyLimitReached()} to determine whether the search exhausted its configured protections.
+Inspect the {@see SearchGuardReport} via helpers like {@see SearchGuardReport::anyLimitReached()} to determine whether the search exhausted its configured protections.